internetguru/flow/flow.1.rst

     Print help.

 \-i, --init
-    Same as 'conform', but also initialize git repository if not exists and do not proceed to action.
+    Same as 'conform', but also initialize git repository if not exists and do not proceed with any action.

 \-n, --dry-run
     Do not run commands; only parse user options and arguments.